Plants for Free – Propagating Lavender

-Taking cuttings is basically snipping a piece of an existing plant and placing it in compost to grow its own roots.
-In effect, the small plants that result of taking cuttings are clones of the parent plant and will produce the exact same foliage, flowers and root system.
+Taking cuttings is basically snipping a piece of an existing plant and letting it grow its own roots.
+The small plants that result are clones of the parent plant and will produce the exact same foliage and flowers.

-Many plants can be propagated this way and it’s the cheapest and most effective way to increase the number of plants you have in your garden.
-It’s also a wonderful way to share plants in the community since you can take cuttings from plants in friends’ gardens or even from shrubs found overhanging public footpaths, pavements, carparks and green spaces.
+Many plants can be propagated this way and it’s the cheapest and most effective way to increase lavender plants.
+It’s also a wonderful way to share plants in the community!
+Take cuttings from plants in a friend’s garden and you’ll have plenty for yourself and to give back to them.

 It’s a non-obtrusive method of propagation and the parent plant will not be affected at all so the next time you see a lovely rose bush, Hydrangea or Lavender shrub do keep it in mind for a propagating experiment of your own.

 Soft-wood is the new fresh growth that plants put on in spring.
 Each sprig of soft-wood can either be left on the shrub to increase its own size or it can be taken off and used to root a brand new plant.
 Early on in the spring some of the new green growth might be a bit short but it’s also possible to root from the older wood that the new leaves are growing from.
 This older stem is called ripe wood and will readily grow roots providing that you cut it in the right place and apply a Rooting Hormone.